 Although the Freer House's structure and finishes have evolved to suit institutional needs, much of its original grandeur and architectural character remain.
 The Freer House is open periodically to the public for lectures, receptions, exhibits, and guided tours.
 Please visit our Events page for more information on how to plan your visit.

 Click HERE to take a virtual tour of the Main Hall of the Freer House!
 Our sincere thanks to John Boros and Flythroo for producing this 3D tour!

-Freer scholar, Freer House Board Member, and longtime friend to the Freer House, Dr. Thomas W. Brunk has sadly passed away in late 2018.
+We mourn the loss of Freer scholar, Freer House Board Member, and longtime friend to the Freer House, Dr. Thomas Brunk.
 Click HERE to read more about this esteemed scholar and the vital role he played in both documenting and helping to preserve the historic Freer House.